iTwin/bis-schemas/Domains/Grids/grids.remarks.md

 ### GridAxis

 A subcollection of `GridSurface`s in a `GridSystem`.
-Typically used to group parallel surfaces together.
+Typically organized for some common purpose.

 ### GeneralGridAxis